prometheus-operator/prometheus-operator/Documentation/proposals/202501-configuration-object-status-subresource.md

 ## How

-Challenges that influenced the API design :
+There are different challenges that influence the API design:

 * A single config resource can be selected by multiple workload resources.
-* The config resource might not be in the same namespace as the workload resource.
+* The configuration resource may not be in the same namespace as the workload resource.
 * Which workload selects which configuration resources can vary over time depending on the workload resource's label selectors and on the configuration resource's labels.

 ### CRDs